Rules and Regulations

 - Ticket sales occur at Vancouver Whitecaps FC home matches at BC Place and must not be sold outside B.C.

-- Tickets are sold at the “Caps Kickoff, all BC Place Stadium Entrances, on the concourse, in the 300 suite levels and in the bowl for the duration of the match up to or before the 75th minute of the game.
+- Tickets are sold at 'Caps Kickoff, all BC Place Stadium Entrances, on the concourse, in the 300 suite and club level, and in the stands for the duration of the match up to or before the 75th minute of the match.

-- The draw is conducted at the BC Place 50/50 office after the 75th minute of the game.
+- The draw is conducted at the BC Place 50/50 office after the 75th minute of the match.

 - Using the System, one winning ticket number is randomly generated from among the numbers associated with purchased tickets.
 The process is initiated by a BC Children’s Hospital Foundation staff member and observed and overseen by a member of the board of directors of the BC Children’s Hospital Foundation.

 - The winning number is announced in the final minutes of the match.
 In the case of a discrepancy between the announced number and the actual number - the actual number will be considered to be the valid winning ticket.